Species occurrence cubes

 1 These are the columns in the resulting cube, i.e. the dimensions and measurements for the cube.

-2 The dimensions must also appear in the GROUP BY section.
+2 The dimensions must also appear in the GROUP BY section and usually also in any PARTITION BY expressions.
 They can include functions.

 3 The measurements must be SQL aggregate functions, like COUNT, MIN, MAX, AVERAGE, SUM etc